Khumbize Chiponda: Minister of Health

-In July 2020 President Lazarus Chakwera appointed Chiponda to the Cabinet of Malawi as Minister of Health.
-Her appointment prompted some accusations of favouritism and nepotism.
+In July 2020 President Lazarus Chakwera appointed Chiponda to the Cabinet of Malawi as Minister of Health with Chrissie Kamanga Kalamula Kanyasho as her Deputy.

+Chiponda's appointment prompted some accusations of favouritism and nepotism.
 Chakwera also picked Chiponda to co-chair a Presidential Taskforce on Coronavirus, together with Dr. John Phuka, a College of Medicine lecturer.
 She secured Germany's ongoing commitment to help the Malawi health sector amid the pandemic.
 On 27 July 2020 Chiponda issued a directive to health officials in Karonga to test anyone suspected of COVID-19 symptoms at Songwe Border.

+In 2025 she announced a government plan to eradicate cholera by 2030.
+The plan was supported by international partners including UNICEF and the World Health Organisation.